Lincoln12w/udev-copy-control/README.md

   - BUG 002 fixed.
 Add check `if device is disk or USB`, NOT let udev take control of mounting disks!
   - BUG 003 fixed.
 Catch those device who doesn't have partion (`sd[b-z]`), skip device `sd[b-z]` when device `sd[b-z][0-9]` existed, check if the mount point exist when perform remove for device `sd[b-z]`.
   - BUG 004 fixed.
 For consistency mount point `/media/usb/sd[a-z]*/LABEL`,
                    create a label "NONAME" for device which doesn't have a LABEL.
   - BUG 005 fixed.
 Check if the device is manually umounted before use `fuser -km` to kill the processings.
+- v1.3 - 20180319

+  - BUG 006 fixed.
+Check if there are blanks in device LABEL.
+  - Add `sudo /etc/init.d/udev restart` in `setup.sh` to activate the settings.

 ## Known Issues